walter-a-jablonowski/NinjaSnipp/README.md

     - Known issues

+    <secondary>         # Text below this rendered grey ("promot deveopment information")

+    ### Features details

+    - Features details

     ### Prompt output handling

     - Example output
     - How to use...

-    <secondary>         # Text below this rendered grey ("promot deveopment information")
+    -- Dev --------

-    ### Explanation
+    ### How it works

-    - Details: Why the prompt was made this way
+    - How it works and why the prompt was made this way
     - Misc detail explaination

     ### Made with       # How the prompt was made